-This obligation to disclose exculpatory and impeachment evidence is a product exclusively of the defendant's "fair trial" guarantees inherent in the fifth, sixth, and fourteenth amendments to the Constitution (United States v Ruiz, 536 US 622, 628 [2002]).
-Thus, Brady "does not direct disclosure at any particular point of the proceedings" (People v Bolling, 157 AD2d 733 [2d Dept 1990]; People v Fernandez, 135 AD2d 867 [3rd Dept 1987]; People v.
-Coppa, 267 F3d 132, 135, 139-144, 146 [2d Cir.
+This obligation to disclose exculpatory and impeachment evidence is a product exclusively of the defendant's "fair trial" guarantees inherent in the fifth, sixth, and fourteenth amendments to the Constitution (United States v.
+Ruiz, 536 U.S. 622, 628 [2002]).
+Thus, Brady "does not direct disclosure at any particular point of the proceedings" (People v.
+Bolling, 157 A.D.2d 733 [2d Dept. 1990]; People v.
+Fernandez, 135 A.D.2d 867 [3rd Dept 1987]; United States v.
+Coppa, 267 F.3d 132, 135, 139-44, 146 [2d] Cir.
 2001]).
-Rather, the People's obligation to disclose Brady material is satisfied when the defendant has been given "a meaningful opportunity to use the allegedly exculpatory material to cross-examine the People's witnesses or as evidence during his case" (People v Cortijo, 70 NY2d 868, 870 [1987]).
-Thus, it follows, "the concerns of Brady are not implicated during grand jury proceedings" (People v Reese, 23 AD3d 1034, 1036 [4th Dept 2005]).
+Rather, the People's obligation to disclose Brady material is satisfied when the defendant has been given "a meaningful opportunity to use the allegedly exculpatory material to cross-examine the People's witnesses or as evidence during his case" (People v.
+Cortijo, 70 N.Y.2d 868, 870 [1987]).
+Thus, it follows, "the concerns of Brady are not implicated during grand jury proceedings" (People v.
+Reese, 23 A.D.3d 1034, 1036 [4th Dept. 2005]).
+However, there is a separate, statutory duty to disclose certain information with stricter deadlines, discussed below (see C.P.L. art.
+245).
+But beyond the new statutory timeframes created by Article 245 discussed below, it is an ethical imperative that early disclosure of Brady and Giglio materials be embraced and implemented.
+Indeed, the principled prosecutor should not expend his/her energies trying to calculate the latest possible moment of disclosure that will pass appellate muster.
+Such an approach may flirt with disaster and, perhaps more importantly, runs contrary to what we are all about.